 The Department of Economics at Iowa State University presents a unique tradition of excellence in graduate education, overseeing M.S. and Ph.D. degree programs in both economics and agricultural economics.
-Since the granting of the first M.S. degree in 1913 and the first Ph.D. in 1925, students have come to Ames from many states and nations to receive graduate instruction in economics.
-Graduates fill vital positions in academia, government, and businesses around the world.
+Check out our rankings.

-Admission to the graduate program and financial assistance is based on a combination of factors: prior coursework and performance, GRE and TOEFL (international students) results, letters of recommendation, and a statement of purpose.
-Applications are evaluated both individually and in relation to other applicants to the program.
+Admission to the graduate program and financial assistance is based on a combination of factors: prior coursework and performance, GRE and TOEFL (international students) results, letters of recommendation, and statement of purpose.
+Applications are evaluated both individually and in relation to other applicants to the program

 Learn about tuition, fees, housing, and other expenses.

 The department offers a variety of assistantships and tuition scholarships.
 The standard financial aid offer is a half-time assistantship paying a stipend of $1,850 per month for first-year students.
 Find out more about financial assistance.

 Don't see the answers you're looking for here?
 Check out these frequently asked questions.

 Want more information about course requirements and how a graduate degree in economics can satisfy your particular interests?
 Contact us at firstname.lastname@example.org or (515) 294-2702.
 Or contact the Office of Admissions at www.admissions.iastate.edu or (800) 262-3810.